schibsted/spid-tech-docs/resources/articles/event-tracking/events-tracked.md

 :body

-SchAcc will automatically add some profile data to events.
+Schibsted account will automatically add some profile data to events.
 This keeps profile data in events from going stale.

-Properties added by SchAcc to all events:
+Properties added by Schibsted account to all events:

 - Version (Platform version)
 - Revision (Platform revision)
-- SchAcc ID (The SchAcc user id)
+- Schibsted account ID (The Schibsted account user id)
 - Client (Client alias/name, not client id)
 - ip (User's ip in order to derive country, city, etc)
 - User agent